Privacy policy

 This information is supplied to the counsellors ahead of the service user’s appointment and is used by counsellors to help assess suitability for the service.
 As part of the assessment process we will collect information on the support you currently receive from your GP, psychologist, psychiatrist, social services or health visitor, and any other information that may be required.
 Your counsellor will only contact you by telephone number in case of a technical problem with video chat.

 Email reminders before appointments are also sent to those who consent.
-For other information we collect and when we might share your data see our Health & Social Care privacy policy.
+For other information we collect and when we might share your data, see our Health & Social Care privacy policy.

 Our lawful basis for processing this information is consent in respect of special categories of personal data and contractual necessity in respect of other personal data.

-When you access our Grief Guide
+When you access Grief Guide

-When you sign up to our Sue Ryder Grief Coach text based service
+When you sign up to our Sue Ryder Grief Coach text-based service

-We will need to collect your name, mobile number, gender, date of birth, context of grief, and any other information you provide related to the deceased and your relationship to them, or the person you are supporting through their grief, to enable the text based service to provide tailored support messages to you.
+We will need to collect your name, mobile number, gender, date of birth, context of grief, and any other information you provide related to the deceased and your relationship to them, or the person you are supporting through their grief, to enable the text-based service to provide tailored support messages to you.
 Our lawful basis for doing this is contractual necessity on the mandatory information, and consent on the non-mandatory information.

-When you sign up to the Sue Ryder Grief Coach text service as a supporter of a bereaved person, then we will need to collect your name, mobile number, gender and relationship to the person you are supporting, and the deceased person, and any other information that will enable a more tailored text based service to be provided.
+When you sign up to the Sue Ryder Grief Coach text service as a supporter of a bereaved person, then we will need to collect your name, mobile number, gender and relationship to the person you are supporting, and the deceased person, and any other information that will enable a more tailored text-based service to be provided.
 Our lawful basis is contractual necessity for the mandatory information and consent for any additional information.

 We will also use the mobile number to send you surveys about the service to enable us to improve the service.
 Our lawful basis for doing this is legitimate interest.